Chapter 89: The Trap

 Before her, the candle waited, motionless.
 Fragile.
 Lethal.

-But something didn't fit.
+But something felt wrong.

 Was this the moment?